JHumphreys89/security_plus/domains/domain_one.md

 #### Race conditions

-* A situation that occurs when two or more threads or processes access shared data and try to modify it at the same time, leading to unexecpted results.
+* A situation that occurs when two or more threads or processes access shared data and try to modify it at the same time, leading to unexpected results.
 * It is a common problem in multithread applications and multi-process systems.
 * Suppose we have two threads, **Thread 1** and **Thread 2**, that are trying to access a shared variable **x**. **Thread 1** is responsible for setting the value of **x** to **10**, while **Thread 2** is responsible for printing the value of **x**.
 The following code snippet shows how this can be done: